At Solar Power Rocks, our dream is to turn your thoughts of solar power for your home into reality

 An outright purchase used to be the only way to get solar, but with new low-interest solar loans, it;s better to finance than to pay up front.
 Check out the return on a solar loan to get a good idea of why that's a better option.

 If you have the cash and you really want to spend it now, buying solar here will result in a modest return on your investment.
-Panels generally come with a 25-year warranty and performance guarantees, and in Nevada, they'll save you enough in electricity costs over that period to result in nearly $13,000 in profit.
-Still, that's not quite as well as you might do by investing in stocks, because of NPV:
+Panels generally come with a 25-year warranty and performance guarantees, and in Nevada, they'll save you enough in electricity costs over that period to result in nearly $19,000 in profit.
+That's quite a bit better than you might do by investing in stocks, because of NPV.

 Here’s how the numbers work for a 5-kW rooftop solar system in Nevada:

-- After that tax credit, we subtract your first year’s energy savings, which we estimate to be $790.
-That reduces your cost after the first year to only $13,484—a savings of about 33% off the cost of your system.
+- After that tax credit, we subtract your first year’s energy savings, which we estimate to be $920.
+That reduces your cost after the first year to only $10,813—a savings of about 35% off the cost of your system.
 That's a huge cost reduction!

-- Your electricity savings will slowly add up, and your system will pay for itself in year 15.
+- Your electricity savings will slowly add up, and your system will pay for itself in year 11.
 But your panels carry 25-year warranties, and they'll likely keep on kicking out kilowatts for a few decades or more.
-You'll see a total net profit of $12,673 by the end of that warranty.
-The internal rate of return for this investment is just 5.4%, almost as good as putting your money in an index fund, but not quite.
+You'll see a total net profit of $19,085 by the end of that warranty.
+The internal rate of return for this investment is 10.1%; better than putting your money in an index fund, which typically sees about 8% returns.

 - In addition to that cash, you’ve created some green for the earth as well by not using electricity from fossil fuels.
 It's like planting 130 trees a year, every year your solar power system is humming.